radicallyopensecurity/Nonprofit-Ventures/brainstorm-notes/nonprofit-business-nutshell.md

 8. These statutes cannot be changed, to undo these restrictions
 9. We need a suitably draconian “default” clause - to prevent intentional breach of contract

-Much of what is written here (especially #2 and #3) flies in the face of what is “common knowledge” in business.
-We are aiming to harness contract law to ensure that a Nonprofit Business actually remains nonprofit.
+Much of what is written here (especially #2 and #3) flies in the face of “common knowledge” in business.
+We are also aiming to harness contract law to ensure that a Nonprofit Business actually remains nonprofit.

 # Business Education Has It All Wrong